10 Nasty Dog Tumors Detectable on the Skin (Vet Approved)

-If you do spot a change in your dog’s appearance, it’s very important to visit the vet to find the cause and decide if any treatment is required.
-Below are some tumors that you might find through touching or looking at your dog.
+If you do detect a weird growth, it’s very important to visit the vet to learn about the cause and if it needs to be treated.
+Below are some tumors that you might find by visually inspecting or touching your dog’s skin.

 1. Mammary-Gland Tumors

-You’ll rarely find these tumors in unspayed females, but if your dog has not been spayed, these tumors are fairly common.
+These tumors are rarely found in unspayed females.
+However, if your dog is not spayed, these tumors are fairly common.
 The tumor can be detected by touch, can be large or small in shape, and they are most often located in the glands closest to a dog’s groin.
-Larger tumors — sized at more than an inch and a half — tend to have a worse prognosis.
-Tumors that are attached to the skin often are cancerous, whereas tumors capable of being moved with your fingers are more likely to be benign.
+Larger tumors, measuring more than an inch and a half tend to have a worse prognosis.
+Tumors that are attached to the skin often are cancerous, whereas tumors that can be moved with by applying pressure are more likely to be benign.

 2. Testicular Tumors